tryonlinux/pomodoro-sn/README.md

-# editor-template-cra-typescript
+# Pomodoro-SN

-Template for building editors for Standard Notes using Create React App and TypeScript
+A Pomodoro timer for Standard Notes at the bottom of any editor

 ## Development